thenetcircle/dino/docs/md/api.md

         }
     }

-The "content" field on the attachments describe what kind of role you have for that room.
+The `content` field on the attachments describe what kind of role you have for that room.
 If no roles are set then content will be empty, otherwise it will be a comma separated list of roles.
 Possible roles for rooms are:

 * moderator